Changissnz/selfinterest/README.md

 encourages the sentient desire to understand and control the media; cliche, yes.
 And the statements made on the facts and that of principle need to satisfy one main area to be believable: the effects that may, in turn, be the ends for some objective.
 The middle agent is perhaps the most important category in environments with entities that are not self-sufficient in some way.
+When there is sufficiency, the desire to politick is elevated to the forefront of priorities, labeled under the umbrella of "defense" and "order".